The views expressed by the host of this show documented to be almost always right, 99.7% of the time.

 And you are free and able to withdraw that money to use for your children's education.

-And no time will you be taxed on it.
+At no time will you be taxed on it.

 It's entirely tax-free.

-And it was set up as an incentive to promote education and to give people a break, because they think educating their kids is of paramount importance.
+And it was set up as an incentive to promote education and to give people a break because they think educating their kids is of paramount importance.

-So it's a program that's designed to inspire people to put away some money, not pay any tax on it for their kids' education.
+So it's a program that's designed to inspire people to put away some money, not pay any tax on it, for their kids' education.

-All fine and dandy, and the usual penalties.
+All fine and dandy.

-If you decide to withdraw some money from that 529 account for anything other than your kids' education, you pay a penalty on it, i.e., you'll finally pay the tax on it.
+If you decide to withdraw some money from that 529 account for anything other than your kids' education, you pay a penalty on it, i.e. you'll finally pay the tax on it.

 If you withdraw money from that 529 account to go out and buy a new car, you get taxed on it.